-Bachelor's/advanced degree in a related field and/or equivalent training experience with preferably a minimum of 12 years related work experience in management of large programs and/or program management functions including the marketing of products, technology, and services.
+Bachelor's or advanced degree in a related field and/or equivalent training and experience, with a minimum of 8 years related work experience in management of large programs and/or program management functions.

-Excellent written and verbal communication skills including public speaking skills.
-Demonstrated ability to communicate in writing and verbally to all levels of the organization, UC and DOE with excellent interpersonal skills and diplomacy.
+Demonstrated ability to effectively communicate in writing and verbally to all levels of the organization and external key stakeholders, with excellent presentation and interpersonal skills and diplomacy.

-Ability to anticipate and plan for contingencies with strong problem-solving skills, and ability to analyze problems and provide recommendations and/or solutions.
+Superior decision-making skills, ability to anticipate and plan for contingencies with strong problem-solving skills, and ability to analyze problems and provide recommendations and/or solutions.

 Additional Desired Qualifications:

-Working knowledge of LBNL/UC/DOE policies and procedures and computer systems
+Working knowledge of LBNL/UC/DOE policies, procedures, and systems.

 Full-time, M-F, exempt (monthly paid) from overtime pay.